 We will respond to you promptly to acknowledge your complaint and inform you of the next steps we will take in dealing with your complaint.

-If you are not satisfied with our response, you may complain to OAIC via the OAIC website, www.oaic.gov.au.
+If you are not satisfied with our response, you may complain to the OAIC via its website, www.oaic.gov.au

 Further Information